 - (i) (a) The Company has maintained proper records showing full particulars, including quantitative details and situation of Property, Plant and Equipment and intangible assets. - (b) As per the information and explanation given to us and the records of the company examined by us, the Property, Plant and Equipment of the company are physically verified by the management in accordance with a phased programme at reasonable intervals and that no material discrepancies have been noticed on such verification. - (c) According to the information and explanations given to us and on the basis of our examination of the records of the Company and based on the details of land and buildings furnished to us by the company, the title deeds of immovable properties are held in the name of the Company. - (d) The Company has not revalued any of its Property, Plant and Equipment (including right-of-use assets) and intangible assets during the year. - (e) According to the information made available by the management, the Company do not hold any benami property nor carried out any benami transaction under the Benami Transactions (Prohibition) Act, 1988 and rules made thereunder. - (ii) (a) According to the information made available and based on the records examined by us, the Company is conducting physical verification of inventories (other than stock of timber lying in the pond and goods in transit) at reasonable intervals.
 The coverage and procedure of such verification by the management in our opinion, is appropriate having regard to the size of the company and nature of its business.
-As per the reports made available there are no discrepancies of 10% or more in aggregate for each class of Inventory have been noticed on such verification by the company. - (b) The Company is enjoying working capital limits in excess of Rs.
-5 Crores in aggregate from Banks and Financial Institutions. - On our verification it is observed that the quarterly returns filed by the company to the Banks / Financial Institution are in agreement with the book of accounts maintained by the company except the following.
+As per the reports made available there are no discrepancies of 10% or more in aggregate for each class of Inventory have been noticed on such verification by the company. - (b) The Company is enjoying working capital limits in excess of ₹ 5 Crores in aggregate from Banks and Financial Institutions.
+On our verification it is observed that the quarterly returns filed by the company during the year to the Banks / Financial Institution are in agreement with the book of accounts maintained by the company.
+(Refer Note no 43 of the standalone financial statement) - (iii) According to the information and explanation given to us and on the basis of our examination of records, during the year, the company has not made investments in Companies, Firms and Limited Liability Partnerships.
+However company has granted unsecured loans and provided guarantees to company during the year, in respect of which: - (a) The company has provided loan of '67.54 lakhs and given guarantee of '500.00 lakhs to its wholly owned subsidiary M/s Southern Veneers and Woodworks Limited.
+The details of such loans and guarantee are as follows: